 Why is this Peanut Butter Cookie Recipe the BEST?

-Homemade peanut butter cookies are my second favorite type of cookie, after chocolate chip.
-Sometimes the batter somehow ends up in my mouth instead of on the baking sheet.
+Homemade peanut butter cookies are my second favorite type of cookie, after chocolate chip cookies.
+Sometimes the batter somehow ends up in my mouth instead of on the cookie sheet.
 This recipe was handed down (or rather stolen) from my mother many years ago.
 She is not sure where she got it, so most likely was from my grandmother.
 Those recipes are the best because they are tried and true, made with a lot of love, and made specifically for the enjoyment of friends and family.

 Remember when you helped your mom make cookies so that you could lick the bowl?
-No?, that was just me?
+No?
+That was just me?
 Well, when you make your own homemade peanut butter cookie recipe, and nobody is watching, you don’t have to wait until the bowl is empty!

 How do you make Peanut Butter Cookies?

 As with most baking, I recommend softening the butter to room temperature, or at least 45-60 minutes out of the refrigerator.
-It's not absolute, but suggested.
-I also like to measure out my larger ingredients like the flour, peanut butter, and brown sugar.
+It's not absolute but suggested.
+I also like to measure out my larger ingredients like flour, peanut butter, and brown sugar.
 Once that's done, we're ready to go.

 I try to be very efficient in everything I do, and baking is no exception.
-Each tray of the peanut butter cookies bakes in the oven for 10-12 minutes each.
+Each cookie sheet of the peanut butter cookies bakes in the oven for 10-12 minutes each.
 I will usually prepare two trays of cookies at a time.
 While they are baking I'm getting the next two trays ready to pop in the oven.
-If you want to be even more efficient, and you have the space for 6 cookie trays, you can have 2 in the oven, 2 cooling, and 2 being prepped to go in the oven.
+If you want to be even more efficient, and you have the space for 6 cookie sheets, you can have 2 in the oven, 2 cooling, and 2 being prepped to go in the oven.
 Or, you can have a glass of wine (or milk) and just take your time.

-So family and friends agree this is the best peanut butter cookie recipe ever, and my nephew Nick will be soooo happy that I finished this post.
-Did I mention that he asked for it right after Christmas, and it’s now August?
+So family and friends agree this is the best peanut butter cookie recipe ever, and my nephew Nick will be so happy that I finished this post.
+Did I mention that he asked for it right after Christmas, and it took me at least a month to give it to him?
 What an awesome uncle I am.
 Don't let your family down, go ahead and make this delicious peanut butter cookie recipe.